Rum Raisin Oatmeal Cookies

 • Add flour and baking soda, stirring until just combined.

-• Cover bowl and refrigerate for a minimum of one hour.
+• Cover and refrigerate for 1 hour.

 • Preheat oven to 350℉ and line a baking sheet with parchment paper.